“A pleasant 4.0 mile run through the peaceful Lookout Mountain Preserve.”

 Need to Know

-- Lower Lookout Trail floods in rain in a couple places.
+- The lowest section of this run floods in rain in a couple places.
 It's still completely usable, you'll just need to go around or get your feet wet.

-- The view at the top of the Lake Whatcom View Trail isn't a "big" view, but it's still enjoyable and worth the satisfaction of reaching the top.
+- The view at the top of isn't a "big" view, but it's still enjoyable and worth the satisfaction of reaching the spot

-- The access road can be used at both the start and end of the run to eliminate the Lower Lookout Trail and shorten/speed up an outing.
+- The access road can be used at both the start and end of the run to shorten/speed up an outing.

 None of the trails in this run are especially technical but there are steeper sections and sustained climbs.
 In the wetter months bridges, leaves, and gravely paths are likely to be slick.